top of page

 The Children

-In those days, when you were pregnant, you had to show your doctor’s slip to your boss.
-They wouldn’t take your word for it as far as the due date and all.
-And pregnant women were not allowed to continue working.
+In those days, when you were pregnant, you had to quit your job once the employer knew of the pregnancy.
+Pregnant women were not allowed to continue working.
 Your pay would end without any compensation or severance pay.
+I had to quit my job with Oscar Mayer and became a stay-at-home mom.
+About three years later, we had our second child, Mark.

 The Quam Family